 Since 2008, total cumulative CFO is ₹45 crores, while CapEx has been only ₹12 crores.
 This gives a very healthy FCF to CFO ratio of 0.73 or 73%.

-In recent conference calls, the company does intend to expand its manufacturing facility by spending ₹7 crore in the coming months.
-In terms of USFDA for female condoms, Cupid Ltd projects spending about ₹13 crore (2 million USD) over next 2 years.
-Therefore, the CapEx figure seen above of ₹12 crore will certainly be much higher due to spending in the coming months.
+In recent conference calls, the company does intend to expand its manufacturing facility by spending ₹7 crores in the coming months.
+In terms of USFDA for female condoms, Cupid Ltd projects spending about ₹13 crores (2 million USD) over the next 2 years.
+Therefore, the CapEx figure that is seen above of ₹12 crore, will certainly be much higher due to spending in the coming months.
 The company plans to do QIP or take on Debt for raising these funds, but it remains to be seen what it exactly does.

 The company also plans to spend significantly on marketing and brand promotion.
 It has planned to spend ₹11 crores for these activities and that will also be an added investment to the CapEx mentioned above.

 Still, with healthy cash flows coming in and a confirmed order book of close to ₹73 crores should make it smooth sailing in terms of these planned expenses.